This Complaints Procedure deals with complaints arising from:

 - The Head of Certification will carry out an initial assessment of the complaint within 5 working days.

 - In most cases, complaints will be referred to the appropriate staff for investigation and report.

 - Multiverse will nominate a suitable member of the management team to carry out an investigation of the complaint.
 They may interview the complainant; the respondent; witnesses to the matter or events; and anyone they believe may have a role in establishing or disproving the complaint, as necessary.

-- They will prepare a summary and report back to the Head of Operations within 10 working days of the initial assessment.
+- They will prepare a summary and report back to the Head of Certification within 10 working days of the initial assessment.

-- The Head of Operations will record the outcome of the complaint and either arrange a meeting to deliver the outcome or notify all those involved in writing as appropriate.
+- The Head of Certification will record the outcome of the complaint and either arrange a meeting to deliver the outcome or notify all those involved in writing as appropriate.

 - All outcomes will be confirmed in writing to all those involved.

 - If the complaint involves an Apprentice, they will be offered support at the meeting.